Cyber threat: ransomware

 This is what Symantec (provider of security products and solutions to protect individuals and businesses from threats, malware, and other cyber attacks) say about ransomware:

-The concept behind ransomware, a well-known form of malicious software, is quite simple: lock and encrypt a victim’s computer data, then demand a ransom to restore access.
+The idea behind ransomware, a form of malicious software, is simple: Lock and encrypt a victim’s computer or device data, then demand a ransom to restore access.
 In many cases, the victim must pay the cybercriminal within a set amount of time or risk losing access forever.
-And since we’re dealing with criminals here, paying the ransom doesn’t ensure access will be restored (Symantec).
+And since malware attacks are often deployed by cyberthieves, paying the ransom doesn’t ensure access will be restored.
+(Norton).

 Ransomware typically invades your computer or network and holds the information on it (photos, documents, contacts, financial details, etc) to ransom.
 ‘The files are still located on your computer or network, but access to them that is encrypted, stopping you from accessing them.
 Once the ransom is paid access is, hopefully, restored.